DangerKlippers/danger-klipper/docs/Config_Reference.md

 #   when the stepper is not moving.
 Setting a hold_current is not
 #   recommended (see TMC_Drivers.md for details).
 The default is to
 #   not reduce the current.
+#home_current:
+#   The amount of current (in amps RMS) to configure the driver to use
+#   during homing procedures.
+The default is to not reduce the current.
 #sense_resistor: 0.110
 #   The resistance (in ohms) of the motor sense resistor.
 The default
 #   is 0.110 ohms.